Taras Kim Photo

 Philadelphia is a city with a vibrant cultural scene, diverse restaurants and an active nightlife.
 There is something for everyone.

 Culinary life in Philadelphia will surprise you with a combination of traditional and modern flavors.
 For example, Kalaya restaurant will take you straight to Thailand, offering authentic Thai dishes.
 Fans of American cuisine will love the restaurant “Friday Saturday Sunday”, where classic dishes are prepared in a new way.
 El Chingón restaurant offers authentic Mexican cuisine, while Mawn will delight you with Southeast Asian dishes.
 If you like Italian cuisine, check out Pietramala.
 Angelo's is the place to try authentic Philadelphia cheesesteaks and delicious pizza.
 Mediterranean cuisine lovers will appreciate Dear Daphni restaurant, and cozy Little Walter's is perfect for a quiet dinner.
-Also worth a visit is Andiario restaurant in West Chester, which is famous for dishes made of local seasonal products, and Post Haste restaurant, where the menu depends on the season and organic products.

 Moving to Philadelphia